-Yes, the loser pays rule applies in this jurisdiction.
+Yes.
+The loser-pays rule applies in this jurisdiction.

 As such, costs 'follow the event' or, more simply, the successful party is entitled to recover its costs from the unsuccessful party.
 However, costs are ultimately a matter of discretion for the court and it is common now for issues-based cost awards to be made.
-In addition, in Moorview Developments Limited \mathcal{O} others v First Active Plc \mathcal{O} others [2009] IEHC 214 (the Moorview litigation), a third-party funder who had a legitimate interest in the proceedings as he was a shareholder, but was not a party, was held liable for the costs of the action.

 In addition, costs are usually awarded on a party-party basis rather than solicitor-client basis, which means that only the costs reasonably incurred by the successful party in prosecuting or defending the litigation are recoverable.
-Typically, recoverable costs are 50-75 per cent of the total costs incurred.
+Typically, recoverable costs are 50 to 75 per cent of the total costs incurred.

-In relation to whether the courts may order the unsuccessful party to pay the litigation funding costs of the successful party, thirdparty litigation funding is not permitted in this jurisdiction, as set out in question 1, therefore this question is not applicable.
-However, the case law in this area would suggest that a legitimate third-party funder would be exposed to pay the unsuccessful party's costs.
-In First Active Plc v Cunningham [2011] IEHC 117, the epilogue to the Moorview litigation, it was held that Mr Cunningham, who was the beneficial owner, a director and a 'prime mover' of the plaintiff companies, was personally liable for the costs arising from the Moorview litigation.
+In relation to whether the courts may order the unsuccessful party to pay the litigation funding costs of the successful party, third-party litigation funding is not permitted in this jurisdiction, as set out in question 1, therefore this question is not applicable.

+However, the case law in this area confirms that a legitimate third-party funder would be exposed to pay the unsuccessful party's costs.
+In First Active Plc v Cunningham [2011] IEHC 117 the High Court held that Mr Cunningham, who was the beneficial owner, a director and a 'prime mover' of the plaintiff companies in related litigation Moorview Developments Limited & others v First Active plc & others [2009] IEHC 214, was personally liable for the costs arising from the related.
 It was inferred that Mr Cunningham had funded the Moorview litigation, and that he had brought it for his own benefit.
+Mr Cunningham appealed the judgment of the High Court to the Supreme Court denying that he was the funder of the proceedings and argued that the High Court had no jurisdiction to make such an order, and that, even if it did, such jurisdiction was wrongly exercised in this case.

-Similarly, in Thema International Plc v HSBC Institutional Trust Services (Ireland) Ltd [2011] IEHC 357, the plaintiff was ordered to undertake that the third-party funder (shareholders in the plaintiff) be notified of the potential for third-party costs liability and to keep proper records of third-party funding.
+The Supreme Court dismissed Mr Cunningham's appeal on all grounds.
+While the Supreme Court noted that costs orders against non-parties are the exception rather than the rule in litigation, it confirmed that the Irish courts have a broad discretion to make such orders.
+The Supreme Court noted that one of the factors it would take into account in considering whether to make a costs order against a non-party is whether the non-party was on notice of the intention to apply for a non-party costs order.
+This factor is consistent with the approach taken in Thema International plc v HSBC Institutional Trust Services (Ireland) Ltd [2011] IEHC 357, where the plaintiff was ordered to undertake that the third-party funder (shareholders in the plaintiff) be notified of the potential for third-party costs liability and to keep proper records of third-party funding.
 This should ensure that HSBC could pursue the third party for costs at a later stage, if appropriate.